akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

     * Test the connection is successful, review and deploy
 <img src="media/ConnectionTest.png" width=500 align=centre>

-  * Reload WildFly
+  * When prompted reload WildFly
+    * If there is no prompt reload manually in the console
       * Navigate to Runtime
       * Select the Server petstorevm
       * Select reload

 # Package Pet Store application to deploy
   * Launch Git Bash session